5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 Chora Church

-We’re going to include Chora Church on this list in the hope that it will soon be reopened to the public.
 While it is a little further out from the main tourist areas of Istanbul, what has kept this religious edifice a popular side attraction is not its Byzantine stone exterior – although that is beautiful as well – but the unparalleled collection of mosaics and frescoes that continue to adorn the interior, which are more than 700 years old.

 Brands We Use And Trust

-Is 5 Days Enough To See Istanbul
+Is Five Days Enough To See Istanbul?

 In fact, we can say with some authority that a quintet of days is an ample amount of time to at least dip your toe in the waters of what Turkey’s largest city has to offer, from devouring delicious breakfast platters to haggling in the Grand Bazaar.